What is Academic Standing?

 A student granted Academic Recovery status must complete for a grade a minimum of 6 credit hours and achieve a term GPA of 2.00 or higher in each of the terms they are registered.
 Students enrolling full time are eligible for Academic Recovery for a maximum of 2 academic terms (24 or more attempted credit hours).
 Students enrolling part time in one or more terms are eligible for Academic Recovery for a maximum of 4 academic terms or 24 or more attempted credits hours, whichever comes first.
 Course overloads are not permitted.

-A student who achieves a cumulative GPA above 2.00 will be removed from Academic Recovery and returned to Academic Good Standing.
+A student who achieves a cumulative GPA of 2.0 or higher will be removed from Academic Recovery and returned to Academic Good Standing (if term GPA is 2.0 or higher) or Academic Warning (if term GPA is less than 2.0).

 A student in Academic Recovery will be on Academic Dismissal for a second time if: